SOlaCoder005/ms3-ttt/README.md

 - **Kumar, V., 2021.** - [How to use a variable from another function in Python - CodeSpeedy](https://www.codespeedy.com/how-to-use-a-variable-from-another-function-in-python/)

+- **Monica, I., & Maruseac, M., 2021.** - [Is there a greater than but less than function in python?](https://stackoverflow.com/questions/20308588/is-there-a-greater-than-but-less-than-function-in-python)

 - **O’Reilly Online Learning.
 2021.** - [Effective Computation in Physics](https://www.oreilly.com/library/view/effective-computation-in/9781491901564/ch04.html)

 - **PYnative Python Programming.
 2021.** - [Python range() Explained with Examples](https://pynative.com/python-range-function/)